-Ensuring that child protection records are maintained in accordance with KCSiE 2022, are kept securely and separately from other records, in accordance with GDPR, and are only accessed by staff that need to.
+Ensuring that child protection records are maintained in accordance with KCSiE 2023, are kept securely and separately from other records, in accordance with GDPR, and are only accessed by staff that need to.
+The majority of our safeguarding records are kept within our Bromcom (MIS) system.